Frequently Asked Questions

 Q; Can signs be leased or financed?

 A: Absolutely.
 Authorized Watchfire dealers can provide LED sign financing options through qualified Watchfire leasing sources.
-Complete the Finance Application and work with your Watchfire Territory Manager to submit it for approval.
+Your Watchfire Territory Manager can help guide you through the process.

 Q: Can LED signage costs ever be deducted as a business expense?